Veterans Property Tax Exemption

 The exemption is available to surviving spouses of disabled veterans who had the disabled veteran exemption and who passed away prior to January 1 of the current year.
 The property must be owner occupied and used as the primary residence of an owner-occupier who is the surviving spouse of a qualifying disabled veteran.

-The application deadline for 2021 is July 1, and the application is available from the Division of Veterans Affairs or the County Assessor of the county in which the property is located, and must be returned to the County Assessor.
+The application deadline for 2024 is July 1, and the application is available from the County Assessor of the county in which the property is located, and must be returned to the County Assessor.

-Application forms are available from and should be submitted to the Division of Veterans Affairs at following address:
+Application forms are available from the Elbert County Assessor's Office and should be submitted to the Assessor at following address: